-3.1.3 Total Therefore the total number of Programmed Food Hygiene Inspections for the period is = 300 .
-(See Appendix 1 for a breakdown) 3.1.4 Target The target for this year is to achieve: Risk Categories A to C = 98% Risk Categories D to F = 98% All Categories = 98% 3.1.5 Revisits The estimated number of revisits for this plan period is = 75 .
-3.1.6 Non-Programmed inspections The estimated number on non-programmed inspections is = 35 .
-3.1.7 Other The estimated number of Butchers' Shop Licences requiring renewal = 9.
-The Butchers' Shops Licence applications must be determined within 28 days of receipt.
+3.1.3 Total Therefore the total number of Programmed Food Hygiene Inspections for the period is = 305 .
+(See the Addendum for a breakdown) 3.1.4 Target The target for this year is to achieve: Risk Categories A to C = 98% Risk Categories D to E = 98% All Categories = 98% 3.1.5 Revisits The estimated number of revisits for this plan period is $= 75$.
+3.1.6 Non-Programmed inspections The estimated number on non-programmed inspections is = 45 .
+3.1.7 Other The estimated number of premises requiring approval = 3 .
 3.2 Food Complaints All food complaints received including anonymous complaints are investigated in accordance with the good enforcement principle of targeting, transparency, consistency and proportionality.
 The estimated number for this plan period is = 100 .
 3.3 Home Authority Principle There are no formal Home Authority Agreements set up for any food business within Rochford District.
-The Council is, however, the originating Authority for 2 manufacturing businesses which distribute their products nationwide.
+The Council is, however, the originating Authority for 1 manufacturing businesses which distribute their products nationwide.
 Advice on standards is provided to other Councils following complaints made to them about purchases made from outlets outside Rochford District.
 3.4 Advice to Business Advice is provided to existing or proposed food businesses, members of the public, other Council Service Departments and other persons.
 Advice is mainly person to person whilst Officers are carrying out visits/inspections but may also be following a telephone call or letters to the Housing, Health and Community Care Division.

-- Officers aim to give advice in accordance with recognised guidance and codes of practice, and a range of advisory leaflets is available.
-The estimated number for the plan period is = 250 .
+Officers aim to give advice in accordance with recognised guidance and codes of practice, and a range of advisory leaflets is available.
+The estimated number for the plan period is = 150.
 The Council has regular meetings with the Chamber of Trade and Federation of Small Businesses, who have been consulted on the Division's Enforcement Policy.
-3.5 Food Sampling Food sampling for microbiological contamination is carried out in accordance with the Public Health Laboratory Service (Chelmsford)/Essex Food Group Sampling Programme and taking account of current food premises.
+The Council invites all businesses to regular breakfast meetings when any topic can be discussed, including food safety.
+3.5 F Food Sampling Food sampling for microbiological contamination is carried out in accordance with the Public Health Laboratory Service (Chelmsford)/Essex Food Group Sampling Programme and taking account of current food premises.
 The estimated number of samples to be taken for this period is = 200 .
 It is estimated that there will be no charge from the Health Protection Agency Eastern, Chelmsford Food, Water and Environmental Laboratory Service to analyse this number of samples.
 The service also enables officers in the food team to carry out random sampling of foods where it is felt necessary.
 This may occur following a programmed or otherwise visit to food premises or via a food complaint received by the service.
-3.6 Outbreak Control and Inspection Disease Control Food complaint samples are analysed by a Public Analyst or examined by a food examiner (the Health Protection Agency Eastern Laboratory at Chelmsford or an entomologist) if necessary.
+Food complaint samples are analysed by a Public Analyst or examined by a food examiner (the Health Protection Agency Eastern Laboratory at Chelmsford or an entomologist) if necessary.
 It is estimated that 8 food complaint samples will be submitted for analysis or examination, and provision in the budget has been made.